 Whilst homosexuality was legalised in Mexico as far back as 1871, society remained so hostile to homosexuality that this scandal led to the vilification of the number 41.
 Calling someone 41 was akin to saying they were queer.

 Fast forward 100 years and the Mexican LGBTQ community is now very out, loud, and super proud!
-Mexico City has a fantastic gay scene with one of the best gay Pride events in Latin America, Puerto Vallarta has become one of the hottest gay destinations in the world, and steps are being taken to make gay marriage legal across the entire country.
+Mexico City has a fantastic gay scene with one of the best gay Pride events in Latin America, Puerto Vallarta has become one of the hottest gay destinations in the world, and as of October 27, 2022, Mexico has passed gay marriage laws in all of its 32 states.

-We've visited Mexico many times during our travels, particularly Puerto Vallarta Pride, Mexico City and the Yucatan Peninsula, but we wanted to find out what it's like from a local's perspective.
-We asked the adorable Andres from Mexico City to give us the full lowdown in this interview about what it's like growing up gay in Mexico.
+We've visited Mexico many times during our travels, particularly Puerto Vallarta Pride, Mexico City, and the Yucatan Peninsula, but we wanted to find out what it's like from a local's perspective.
+We asked our gay Mexican friend Andres from Mexico City to give us the full lowdown in this interview about what it's like growing up gay in Mexico.

 Hola Andres!
 Welcome to our blog…introduce yourself:

 Hello, my friends!
-My name is Andrés Mejía.
-I’m 30 years old from Mexico City where I live with my husband.
+My name is Andrés Mejía born in 1989.
+I’m from Mexico City where I live with my husband.

 I work for an LGBTQ tour company which I set up called “Leemba Travel“.
 Leemba comes from the Mayan word, “Leembal”, which means shine.
 It's based on the idea that the LGBTQ community have, for too long, been hiding in the shadows, so it's now time to come out and shine!